 also known as electrocautery.
 A type of treatment that destroys cancer cells by burning with an electrical current.

 a type of treatment that reduces the blood supply to a tumor by injecting materials to plug up the artery that supplies it.

 radiation for cancer delivered from a handheld device that is placed inside a body opening.
 It may be given alone or with external beam radiation therapy.
 See also external beam radiation therapy, radiation therapy.

 glands that release hormones into the bloodstream.
 The ovaries, testicles, thyroid, and adrenals are all examples of endocrine glands.
-See also adrenal gland, glands, hormones, ovary, testicles, thyroid.
+See also adrenal gland, glands, hormones, ovary, pancreas, pituitary, testicles, thyroid.

 manipulation of hormones to treat a disease or condition.
 See also hormone therapy.